- First Description

 In the event of serious end–organ involvement such as eye or central nervous system disease, both high doses of prednisone and some other form of immunosuppressive treatment are usually necessary.
-Immunosuppressive agents used in the treatment of Behcet’s include azathioprine, cyclosporine, cyclophosphamide, and chlorambucil.
-With organ- or life-threatening disease, the combination of prednisone and either cyclophosphamide or chlorambucil (both of which are from the same class of drug — “alkylating agents”) is the preferred therapy.
+Immunosuppressive agents used in the treatment of Behcet’s include azathioprine, cyclosporine, cyclophosphamide, and TNF-alpha inhibitors (infliximab, adaliumuab).
+With organ- or life-threatening disease, the combination of prednisone and cyclophosphamide is the preferred therapy.
 In extremely severe cases of refractory Behcet’s, high-dose cyclophosphamide has been used with some success.